 Battle Ground: Place leaves in a pile near the curb.
 Leaves will be picked up on an as needed basis.
 Please keep leaf piles free of sticks and trash.
 Leaves and other lawn debris can be taken to the town compost center.
 Follow the link for more details.

 Dayton: Place leaves in paper bag and set out with trash.
 Leaves with be picked up with the trash on the regularly scheduled trash day.

 Tippecanoe County: Leaves and yard debris can be brought into the Tippecanoe County Solid Waste Management District located at 2770 N 9th Street Lafayette for compost.
 Compost fees are $19.50 a truck load and $2.00 a bag.

 Blue is the New Green

-Completed in 2015, this 10 minute video reviews the “Do's and Do Not’s” of basic stormwater pollution prevention practices that should be implemented by everyone in their home and in their yard.
+In 2015, the TCPWQ and its partners developed “Blue is the New Green” campaign.
+This 10 minute video reviews the “Do's and Do Not’s” of basic stormwater pollution prevention practices that should be implemented by everyone in their home and in their yard.

 Below are some ideas on how you, as a homeowner, can take steps in improving water quality.

 If you are planning on repairing a septic system, please seek help from the Tippecanoe County Board of Health.
 Resources, training, and information are available through the county Board of Health.

 Pick up after your pet